Course Registration Required:

 Fraternity House Rosters:

-Married students who live with their spouses and seek on-campus housing must make arrangements for housing through the Office of Student Affairs during this registration period.
+Married students who live with their spouses and seek on-campus housing must make arrangements for housing through the Office of Student Affairs.
+This should be done by February 1 for current students.
+Incoming students should indicate this request on the New Student Housing Questionnaire by June 1.
 Generally, married students live in the Blake Apartments, when available, or off campus.
+Housing Exemption Forms are required.

 Students who studied abroad during the Fall semester of the current academic year: If you have not received credit for hours earned during that period you should contact the Office of Student Affairs before your selection time if those hours will change your selection status from rising Junior to rising Senior.